-Curacao is the largest among the Antilles with 444 square kilometers and population of around 141 000 people.
+Curacao is the largest among the Antilles with 444 square kilometers and a population of around 141 000 people.
 Bonaire is the second largest with 294 square kilometers, but a population of only 17 000 people.
 Aruba follows with a lot smaller area of 193 square kilometers and just a half of Curacao’s population.
 The other islands are significantly smaller.

 The Antilles are very safe for tourists.
 Their economy mostly depends on hospitality.
 Locals are very friendly and almost everyone speaks English.
 The food is simply fabulous, a mix of various exotic cuisines.
-The largest town, Willemstad it located on the island of Curacao and it is protected by UNESCO.
-Saba and Sint Eustatius are a unique places in the Caribbean waters.
+The largest town, Willemstad is located on the island of Curacao and it is protected by UNESCO.
+Saba and Sint Eustatius are unique places in the Caribbean waters.
 They do not have the usually seen sandy beaches.
-Instead, they are surrounded by rocky shores, they have diverse flora and fauna, beautiful views and historical sites.
+Instead, they are surrounded by rocky shores, they have diverse flora and fauna, beautiful views, and historical sites.

 Sint Maarten is in the south of the Saint Martin Island, where the other, northern part is French.
 However, there is no official border between the two parts.
 Aruba is very popular with its white, sandy beaches and lots of opportunities for sports.
 Bonaire, on the other hand is well- known for its flamingos and the Washington-Slagbaai National Park Bonaire.

-All of the islands have tropical climate.
+All of the islands have a tropical climate.
 Beaches are of course better than you can imagine.
 In fact can they be less than perfect with the clear blue waters and almost constantly ideal weather temperature?
-It does not matter if you like busy restaurants, crowded streets, fancy hotels or quiet getaways, these islands have all you need for a perfect vacation on the Caribbean Sea.
+It does not matter if you like busy restaurants, crowded streets, fancy hotels, or quiet getaways, these islands have all you need for a perfect vacation on the Caribbean Sea.